ScherbakovDmitry/Speech-To-Text-Project/README.md

 4. Would you like to work at the San Jose office at least once per week?
 Why?
 5. Would you relocate to the San Jose office?

 The main objective was to develop a Shiny app from the unstructured text data containing the business insight gained from the quantitative frameworks used throughout the analysis.
+Please use this link to view te final dashboard: [ShinyApp](http://127.0.0.1:3664/)

 ## Table of contents